reicalasso/beyond_transformer/docs/archive/architecture_comparison_table.md

 ## 5. Conclusion

 The landscape of Transformer alternatives is rapidly evolving, with each approach offering different trade-offs between performance, efficiency, and interpretability.
 While Transformers remain the gold standard for many tasks, alternatives like RWKV and Mamba show significant promise for specific applications, particularly where efficiency is paramount.
-Neural State Machines represent a novel approach that combines the strengths of both paradigms while potentially offering improved interpretability and flexibility.
+PULSEs represent a novel approach that combines the strengths of both paradigms while potentially offering improved interpretability and flexibility.